Tyn04/Data-Science-Projects/README.md

 1. [Titanic_dataset_ML Project](https://github.com/Tyn04/Data-Science-Projects/blob/main/Titanic_dataset_Survival_Prediction.ipynb)

 #### Objective Statement:
-Thee objective is to predict survival and investigate the influence of gender and ticket class on survival during the Titanic sinking in 1912.
+The objective is to predict survival and investigate the influence of gender and ticket class on survival during the Titanic sinking in 1912.

 #### Data Preprocessing and Analysis:
 * Imported necessary Python libraries for data preprocessing and analysis.